myothiha/obsidian/VLLM/CLIP-Based/LocCA.md

 ## Multi-task decoder

-- Model outputs are conditioned on the task prefixes for each task.
+- A unified decoder for multi-tasking where model outputs are conditioned on the task prefixes for each task.
 - Utilize dense regional annotations where each image x is associated with comprehensive set of annotations {(b, c)}. b denote the bounding box coordinates and c represents the corresponding textual descriptions.

+# Model Training
 Loss Functions
--

-References:
+- The optimization of LocCa’s parameters θ is achieved through the maximization of the log-likelihood: ![[Screenshot 2025-03-10 at 4.17.35 PM.png]]
+- Applied the loss to entire prompt.
+- For referring expression and grounded captioning, LocCa is structured to predict captions and bounding boxes sequentially, contrasting with traditional approaches that might predict a caption based on a given bounding box or vice versa.

+**References:**
 [1] B. Wan et al., “LocCa: Visual Pretraining with Location-aware Captioners,” Nov.
 11, 2024, arXiv: arXiv:2403.19596. doi: 10.48550/arXiv.2403.19596.
 [2] Zhai, X., Kolesnikov, A., Houlsby, N., Beyer, L.: Scaling vision transformers.
 CVPR (2022)